sosy-lab/sv-benchmarks/c/nla-digbench/README.md

 They were collected from various sources and  have been used in the DIG (Dynamic Invariant Generation) work:

-* ThahVu Nguyen, Timos Antopoulos, Andrew Ruef, and Michael Hicks.
+* ThahhVu Nguyen, Timos Antopoulos, Andrew Ruef, and Michael Hicks.
 A Counterexample-guided Approach to Finding Numerical Invariants.
 11th Joint Meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering (FSE), pages 605--615.
 ACM, 2017.
 * ThanhVu Nguyen, Matthew Dwyer, and William Visser.
 SymInfer: Inferring Program Invariants using Symbolic States.
 32nd IEEE/ACM International Conference on Automated Software Engineering (ASE), pages 804--814.
 IEEE, 2017.
 * ThanhVu Nguyen, Deepak Kapur, Westley Weimer, and Stephanie Forrest.
 Using Dynamic Analysis to Discover Polynomial and Array Invariants.
 International Conference on Software Engineering (ICSE), pages 683--693.
 IEEE, 2012.